simonrus/aff3ct-bfe/README.md

-# Intoroduction
+# Introduction
+This project provides backend and sample python-frontend for the Fast Forward Error Correction toolbox.

-This project provides the remote interface to aff3ct library.
-It implements the following
+It has the following parts:

-- Remote server accepts the requests from remote clients and runs the encoding/decoding of testvectors using aff3ct-library
+- Aff3ct-server is a backend.
+It runs as a stand-alone server, executes RPC commands and allows to remotely
+- Protocol describes RPC asynchronous mechanism to
+    -- configure aff3ct-library server

-- Protocol that provides synchronious commands to configure aff3ct-library server, to push/pull vectors/matrices from client and server and to execute operations on the vectors/matrix using aff3ct-library
+    -- push/pull vectors/matrices from frontend to backend
+    -- execute operations on the vectors/matrix using aff3ct-library

-- Interactive command shell, that allows users to control remote aff3ct server
+- Aff3ct-client is a simple frontend, written in Python.
+It provides an interactive command shell to control remote aff3ct server

 # Repo management
 ## 1.1 Sync procedure with main repo